 Rolling admissions will start immediately, and we recommend that you apply sooner rather than later.
 The cost is $1,400/person, which will include food and accommodations (three days and two nights) but not travel costs.

 A $600 deposit must be made by March 15, 2020.
 This is nonrefundable unless the spot is filled by another participant.
 Full payment of the remaining $800 is due by May 15, 2020.
 If you choose to pay in full by the deposit deadline, any amount over $600 is refundable until April 1, 2020.
 Information on how to pay will be sent upon acceptance.

-We currently have limited partial scholarship funds of up to $800 available.
-Please indicate on your application if you are interested in learning more about these.
+We currently have limited scholarship funds of up to $800 available.
+Please indicate on the application if you are interested in learning more about these.